esmalleydev/srating.io-gui/README.md

 If you would like to contribute, please [contact me](mailto:contact@srating.io) for an API key.

+## Client api
+These calls run through the client... and will attach required headers to the fetch request.

-In the project root you will need to create a `configuration.js` file.
-Use the provided `configuration_example.js` as a template.
+In the project root you will need to create a `clientConfig.js` file.
+Use the provided `clientConfig_example.js` as a template.
 This points the gui api requests to the correct place.

 ```
 module.exports = {